cheddar-me/pbbuilder/README.md

 }
 ```

-Following `.pb` file would generate a message of valid Person type.
+The following `.pb` file would generate a message of valid Person type.
 ```
 person = RPC::Person.new